ongardie/cubicle/README.md

 The goal of any sandbox is to isolate software so that software running inside the sandbox cannot "break out", meaning it cannot access or affect the system outside the sandbox.
-Cubicle may not meet this goal, at least depending on the environment.
+Cubicle may not meet this goal, at least depending on the environment and the enforcement mechanism used.
 Cubicle does offer a meaningful layer of security when compared to running untrusted software directly on your host.

+### Security

-Cubicle builds upon Bubblewrap and the Linux kernel, which aren't perfect.
-Users should review Bubblewrap's security and, of course, keep up with Linux kernel updates.
+Cubicle relies on Docker/Bubblewrap and the Linux kernel for isolation, which aren't perfect.
+Users should review Docker/Bubblewrap's security and, of course, keep up with Linux kernel updates.

 Of particular note, containers with access to X11 probably have full access to your keystrokes.
 See https://wiki.archlinux.org/title/Bubblewrap#Sandboxing_X11 for more info.

+Under Docker, Cubicle uses the default network configuration, which isolates the containers in their own network namespace.

-Cubicle does not currently limit host network access, allowing containers to access services on the local host and local network.
+Under Bubblewrap, Cubicle does not currently limit host network access, allowing containers to access services on the local host and local network.
+The UNIX domain abstract socket namespace is also shared between the host and the containers, since it is also tied to the network namespace.
+(This is actually how containers running under Bubblewrap currently access the X11 socket without any setup.)

-Cubicle does not currently limit the resources used by its containers.
+Under Docker, Cubicle uses the default resource limits.
+Under Bubblewrap, Cubicle does not currently limit the resources used by its containers.
 This may leave containers vulnerable to attacks like unauthorized cryptocurrency mining.

 ### Seccomp Filter

-Cubicle and Bublewrap's security depend on setting a restrictive [seccomp](https://en.wikipedia.org/wiki/Seccomp) policy, to limit the system calls available to the sandbox environment.
+Cubicle and Docker/Bublewrap's security depend on setting a restrictive [seccomp](https://en.wikipedia.org/wiki/Seccomp) policy, to limit the system calls available to the sandbox environment.
 Developing such a policy requires a careful audit of what is safe or unsafe to expose in the Linux kernel, which is a moving target.

-Cubicle does not currently ship such a seccomp filter.
-Users are encouraged to borrow one from these projects:
+Cubicle does not currently ship such a seccomp filter for Bubblewrap.
+Cubicle can use Docker's default seccomp policy, but it doesn't allow electron apps to run without the SUID Chromium Sandbox.

+For Bubblewrap, users are encouraged to borrow a seccomp filter from one of these projects:

 - Podman/Buildah/CRI-O's seccomp filter is here:
   <https://github.com/containers/common/blob/main/pkg/seccomp/seccomp.json>.